 When teeth are not aligned correctly they are more difficult to clean, leading to increased risk of gum disease.
 Teeth that bite together incorrectly are also at risk of tooth wear, chipping and sensitivity.

 The most common cause of bleeding gums is plaque buildup.
 Bacteria in plaque causes inflammation of the gumline which leads to swelling, bleeding and bad breath.
 Other factors are diabetes, hormonal changes, pregnancy and certain medications.
 Treatment involves deep cleaning and improved at-home care.

 Sensitive teeth is generally caused by exposed dentin which can transmit signals to the nerve.
 Gum recession, dental decay, fractured teeth and grinding or clenching can cause sensitivity.
 Treatment involves identifying the cause and eliminating it.
 Mild sensitivity can be improved by regular use of a sensitive toothpaste.

 Tooth wear can be caused by acid erosion, teeth grinding and clenching, overbrushing, mal-alignment, and more.
 Worn teeth can be sensitive, look shorter, yellower, duller and are prone to chipping and fracture.

 Temporo-mandibular dysfunction (TMD) concerns problems associated with the jaw joint and surrounding muscles.
 You may feel clicking, popping or crackling in the joint or tenderness around the ear, headaches or migranes.
-Treatment involves assessment of the joint and in many cases a night guard and jaw exercises are recommended.
+Treatment involves assessment of the joint and in many cases a night guard, jaw exercises and/or Botox injections are recommended.